ogawa-tdu/dsp-adaptive-blind/README.md

 Run notebooks directly in Google Colab via the badges below.
 Repository: https://github.com/ogawa-tdu/dsp-adaptive-blind

-Recommended Order:
+**Recommended Learning Path:**
-FND → ASP → BSS
+FND → ASP → (BE or BSS)
+> Choose BE for blind equalization problems (channel compensation),or BSS for source separation problems.

 ## Quick Start